isaacoduh/ajo-backend/docs/rails/truelayer.md

 - Wallet withdrawal settlement/release is applied by wallet ledger recipes after fetched provider state, not by the TrueLayer rail.

-A real TrueLayer sandbox payout run is still pending.
-Do not describe payouts as sandbox-proven until a real sandbox object has been created and its webhook or status fetch has settled the internal ledger.
-This does not claim production readiness or AIS account verification.
+Observed 1500 minor-unit payout:

+- `RAIL_PAYOUT=truelayer` was enabled in the Railway environment.
+- Wallet withdrawal returned `processing`, proving the request used the TrueLayer rail rather than the fake rail.
+- Withdrawal initiation decreased available funds by 1500 minor units.
+- Verified provider webhook/status processing landed.
+- Settlement journal moved 1500 minor units out of the wallet pending bucket.

+This proves the supported business-account payout creation, webhook/status processing, and internal wallet settlement recipe in sandbox.
+It does not claim production readiness, AIS account verification, `external_account` payouts, or `payment_source` payouts.